Lmannumb/startup/notes.md

 ## DB Notes

 As expected, this one is going pretty easy.
 I only really need to change a few lines of code for each function, so that the arrays come from the database rather than local variables.
+Please give me a grade :(

+## WebSocket Notes

+Worst one by far lol.
+Anyways the sockets are webbing as they should